We often get questions from new students in our Dental Assistant program about they can expect after graduating.

 Going through a trusted Dental Assisting program will make all the difference in your ability to get to work right out of school.

-At the Radiance Dental Assisting Academy, you’ll never be left up a creek after finishing our program — it’s one of the big benefits of going through our program!
+At the Pacific Northwest Dental Assisting School, you’ll never be left up a creek after finishing our program — it’s one of the big benefits of going through our program!
 We actively assist every one of our students in their career search and place graduates with many local dental practices.
 In fact, nearly 100% of graduates start working right away!

 If you have questions about finding a Dental Assisting job after school, let us know.
 We’d love to help.